 Died 22nd March 1916 in France after a short illness

 Hamor William Fenn, always known as William, was born in the parish of Whipsnade, Bedfordshire, the eldest of the four children of George William Fenn and Harriett, née Burgess.
 William was baptised in St John the Baptist’s Church, Great Gaddesden on 31st October 1880.
 In the 1881 Census, he and his parents lived at Common Side, Studham.
 By the time his siblings were born, William’s family had moved to Little Gaddesden.
-His sister Rose was born in 1885, his brother Herbert in 1888 and his sister Annie in 1893.
-In the 1891 and subsequent Census returns, they lived at 18 Little Gaddesden.
+His sister Rose was born in 1885, his brother Herbert Fenn on 29th January 1888 and his sister Annie in 1893.
+Herbert was born at 11 Little Gaddesden but in the 1891 and subsequent Census returns, the Fenn family lived at 18 Little Gaddesden.
 William’s father was initially a Labourer.
-By 1891 he was a Herdsman and by 1901 a Domestic Coachman.
+By 1888 he was a Herdsman and by 1901 a Domestic Coachman.
 He died in the London Hospital and was buried in Little Gaddesden on 12th June 1908.